spiceai/quickstarts/sqlite/accelerator/README.md

 _Tip: Open and refer to the [SQLite Data Accelerator](https://docs.spiceai.org/components/data-accelerators/sqlite) documentation while completing this quickstart._

-_Tip: Follow [Advanced Data Refresh Quickstart](../data-refresh/README.md) tto learn more about advanced data refresh scenarios, such as programmatically updating `refresh_sql` and triggering data refreshes._
+_Tip: Follow [Advanced Data Refresh Quickstart](../data-refresh/README.md) to learn more about advanced data refresh scenarios, such as programmatically updating `refresh_sql` and triggering data refreshes._

 ## Step 1.
 Initialize the Spice app